grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/extract-tfvars/README.md

 # Extract tfvars Values GitHub Action

 This composite GitHub Action extracts key variables (`app_name`, `env`, and `location`) from a specified `terraform.tfvars` file and exposes them as outputs.
-It is designed to enable modular, parameterized GitHub Actions workflows for Terraform projects, making it easy to pass environment-specific configuration between steps.
+It enables modular, environment-driven workflows for Terraform projects, making it easy to pass configuration between steps and jobs in CI/CD pipelines.

 ---